Bank account: Nature of a bank account

-Each financial institution sets the terms and conditions for each type of account it offers, and when a customer applies for the opening of an account, and accepted by the institution, they form the contract between the financial institution and the customer in relation to the account.
+Each financial institution sets the terms and conditions for each type of account it offers, and when a customer applies for the opening of an account, and is accepted by the institution, they form the contract between the financial institution and the customer in relation to the account.

 The laws of each country specify how bank accounts may be opened and operated.
-They may specify who may open an account, for example, how the signatories can identify themselves, deposit, withdrawal limits among other specifications.
+They may specify who may open an account, for example, how the signatories can identify themselves, deposit and withdrawal limits among other specifications.

-The minimum age for opening a bank account is most commonly 18 years of age.
+The minimum age for opening a bank account is most commonly 18 years.
 However, in some countries, the minimum age to open a bank account can be 16 years, and accounts may be opened in the name of minors but operated by their parent or guardian.
 In general, it is unlawful to open an account in a false name.

 Account structure

-From the customer’s point of view, bank accounts may have a positive, or credit balance, when the financial institution owes money to the customer; or a negative, or debit balance, when the customer owes the financial institution money.
+From the customer's point of view, bank accounts may have a positive, or credit balance, when the financial institution owes money to the customer; or a negative, or debit balance, when the customer owes the financial institution money.

 Broadly, accounts that hold credit balances are referred to as deposit accounts, and accounts opened to hold debit balances are referred to as loan accounts.
 Some accounts can switch between credit and debit balances.

 Some accounts are categorized by the function rather than nature of the balance they hold, such as savings account, which routinely are in credit.

 Financial institutions have an account numbering scheme to identify each account, which is important as a customer may have multiple accounts.